 Brainscan

-Brainscan is a 1994 American science fiction horror film directed by John Flynn and written by Brian Owens and Andrew Kevin Walker.
+Brainscan is a 1994 American science fiction slasher film directed by John Flynn and written by Andrew Kevin Walker.
 The film stars Edward Furlong, Frank Langella, Amy Hargreaves, Jamie Marsh, and T. Ryder Smith.
-Music was composed by movie composer George S. Clinton.
+The soundtrack was composed by George S. Clinton.

 Plot